2. The Noun

 The meaning of the article in Zhâburi lies somewhere in between the the stronger deitic particle (this or that) and a definite article (the).
 There is no indefinite article (a/an).

 In the Analysis of the Black Speech the case ending (or enclitic postposition) was analysed as -i = article or deitic particle ending.
-This article ending (-i, -zh(i)-) is attached directly to the end of the word if there is no “suffix cluster” but is placed first in such a suffix cluster, if it’s not a derivational suffix in the suffix chain.
-Then the article is placed just after the derivational suffix.
+This article ending (-i, -zh(i)-) is attached directly to the end of the word if there is no suffix cluster but is placed first in such a suffix cluster in the suffix chain.
+But if it’s a derivational suffix the suffix is seen as part of the word and attached at the end of it without hyphen.

 Examples (here the ending is only translated as “the” but could also mean “this” or “that”)